Get free shipping on all orders - Ends Sunday!

 • Sex: Male dogs are more prone to osteosarcoma than female dogs, though the reasons for the predisposition are unclear.

-What are the symptoms of osteosarcoma in dogs?
+What are the signs of osteosarcoma in dogs?

-The symptoms of osteosarcoma in dogs are listed below.
+The signs of osteosarcoma in dogs are listed below.

 • Lameness: Persistent or intermittent limping in the affected leg, which worsens over time.

-• Swelling: Noticeable swelling or a hard lump around the affected bone or joint, seen in the limbs, are signs of bone cancer in dogs back leg areas.
+• Lumps: Noticeable hard lumps around the affected bone or joint, seen in the limbs, are signs of bone cancer in the dog's back leg areas.

-• Pain: Apparent pain in the affected area, which causes the dog to be reluctant to move or bear weight on the limb.
+• Discomfort: Apparent discomfort in the affected area, which causes the dog to be reluctant to move or bear weight on the limb.

 • Fractures: Pathological fractures (breaks in the bone due to weakening from the tumor) occur with minimal trauma or everyday activities.